760mm x 300mm • Oil on Linen

-The Cape vulture is a magnificent raptor, like most members of the vulture family it plays a vital role in our ecosystem, preventing the spread of disease by clearing the landscape of excess carrion.
-The species is listed by the IUCN as “Vulnerable”, the major problems it faces being poisoning, disturbance at breeding colonies and power line electrocution.
+The Cape vulture is a magnificent and vitally important raptor.
+Like most members of the vulture family, it plays a vital role in our ecosystem, preventing the spread of disease by clearing the landscape of excess carrion.
+The species is listed by the IUCN as “Vulnerable”.
+The major problems it faces are being poisoning, disturbance at breeding colonies, and power line electrocution.
 The current population is estimated at 8,000.
-There are many breeding projects underway to try and assist the growth of the dwindling population.
-Vultures are often seen as sinister and unattractive creatures but i hope this work shows them in a different light and reminds people that they are an integral part of the delicate balance that is nature and a family most worthy of preservation.
+There are many projects underway to try and assist the growth of the dwindling population.
+Vultures are often seen as sinister and unattractive creatures.
+I hope this work depicts them in a different light and reminds people that they are an integral part of the delicate balance of nature and a family most worthy of preservation.
 The original reference photo is a marvelous capture by Chris Martin Wildlife Photography.